Curb-Cut, Curb-Core, & Basin Creation Costs

 Interesting side note: Custom Saw Cuts—Tucson’s horizontal-curb-cut contractor—says 7-10% of their work is water-harvesting related.

-• If you are hiring a backhoe operator (I recommend Little John Excavating in Tucson) to dig your basins (each basin being 4 feet wide, 4–6 feet long, and 12–18 inches deep), the cost is about $60–$100 per basin to dig basin and remove the soil dug out.
-(Note that this is assuming 10–12 basins are being dug; if fewer basins, the per-basin cost increases.
-Minimum charge for operator to show up and dig a basin (without removing soil) is $160 to $300—check with operator.)
+- If you are hiring a backhoe operator (I recommend Little John Excavating in Tucson) to dig your basins (each basin being 5 feet wide, 8-10 feet long, and 12–18 inches deep), the cost is about $200 to $250 per basin to dig basin and remove the soil dug out.
+(Note that this is assuming multiple basins are being dug; if fewer basins, the per-basin cost increases.
+Minimum charge for operator to show up and dig a basin (without removing soil) is around $300 to $400—check with operator.)
+The price drops the more basins that are dug, since the time/cost of transporting equipment to and from the work site is spread out among all the basins.

 Interesting side note: The backhoe operator I recommend—John Litzel of Little John Excavating—says 40–60% of his work is water-harvesting related.